 - Prolapse — It’s believed that a third of all women or more experience pelvic organ prolapse, which can affect a woman’s quality of life.
 Many surgical and non-surgical treatments are available today to treat this and other pelvic floor disorders.

 Personalized, Comprehensive Care

 When seeking treatment for a pelvic floor disorder, it’s important to receive care from physicians who are specially trained in diagnosing and treating these problems.
 The Women’s Incontinence and Sexual Health Program brings together doctors and rehabilitation specialists with expertise in treating incontinence, organ prolapse and pelvic pain.
 The program is unique in Wisconsin in the size and expertise of its staff and in the scope of services offered.

 The program is based on feedback from women who told us the types of services they want.
 All services are provided with patient privacy in mind, including a discreet clinic entrance, a separate waiting room and a bathroom in each exam room.

-Trial Studies New Incontinence Device
+Finding Relief With New Incontinence Device